Best Coffee Maker of 2021

 Cuisinart 14-Cup Programmable

-The Cuisinart 14-Cup Programmable was second only to a few much more expensive models in our taste testing, and manages to produce a pleasant, bold pot of coffee consistently.
-It scored slightly lower in user-friendliness and ease of cleaning but is still a top-performer among the machines that we tested.
+The Cuisinart 14-Cup Programmable managed to produce a pleasant, bold pot of coffee consistently and was second only to a few much more expensive models in our taste testing.
+It scored slightly lower in user-friendliness and ease of cleaning but is still a top-performer among the machines we tested.

 If you're looking for a high-quality machine on a moderate budget, the Cuisinart will not disappoint.
 In our testing, it performed far better than the BLACK+DECKER 12-Cup Programmable.
 However, it comes at double the price.